From live music to art, dance, theater, museums and more, the cultural offerings in Jackson Hole buzz year round. Pick

-This contemporary and multifaceted structure houses numerous local and regional nonprofit arts organizations offering programs of all kinds-and for all ages, including dance, theater, visual arts, film and higher education.
+This contemporary and multifaceted structure houses numerous local and regional nonprofit arts organizations offering programs of all kinds and for all ages, including dance, theater, visual arts, film and higher education.
 The class schedule is ongoing for locals and visitors, some 200 or more who use the facility each day.
 The performing arts pavilion features an intimate 525-seat theater as well as a spacious lobby and music center.
 The Center's lawn is the site of many outdoor concerts, fairs and more.
-Check the schedule on their website for upcoming shows and other events.
+Check the schedule on its website for upcoming shows and other events.

 Since 1971, this grassroots dance organization has provided high-caliber dance instruction and performances to the delight of locals and visitors alike.
 First opening its doors in a log cabin in 1971, Dancers' Workshop now resides in the Center for the Arts and reaches 350 young students, 125 adults and more than 20,000 people through their western regional outreach and internationally acclaimed performance programs each year.
-Check their website for upcoming features and classes.
+Check the website for upcoming features and classes.

 Jackson Hole Historical Society and Museum

 There's no history like that of the Wild West and this organization manages a vast treasure trove of Jackson Hole's past.
 Visitors can access a year round Western Americana research library containing 3,000 volumes, audio-visual materials, and manuscript and document archives, or browse a collection of more than 14,000 historic photographs.
 Open year round, the Jackson Hole History Museum—located at 225 North Cache Street—offers exhibitions as well as summer excursions to historic ranches, history potlucks and other programs.